Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Objection 21: "I've never heard of your company."

 Why they say it: They are risk-averse and unfamiliar with you.
-In B2B, buyers often prefer the "safe" choice — the known brand — even if it is not the best option.
+In B2B, buyers often prefer the "safe" known brand — even if it is not the best option.

 Response script:

-Follow-up strategy: Send a package of social proof — customer logos, case studies, review site ratings, analyst mentions, and any relevant awards or certifications.
+Follow-up strategy: Send a package of social proof — customer logos, case studies, review site ratings, analyst mentions, awards.
 Make it easy for them to validate you independently.

 Objection 22: "How do I know this will actually work?"